ROKT/rokt-sdk-ios/README.md

 Download the latest version of [Xcode](https://developer.apple.com/xcode/).
 Xcode 11 and above comes with a [built-in Swift Package Manager](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

-For more information on Swift Package Manager open in [Swift official documentation](https://swift.org/package-manager/)
+For more information on Swift Package Manager, open [Swift official documentation](https://swift.org/package-manager/)

+## Project structure

+`Package.swift` is the [main package manifest](https://developer.apple.com/documentation/packagedescription) that defines updated configurations to the Rokt iOS SDK package as required by the Swift Package Manager.

 ## How to install